sourcegraph/handbook/content/engineering/search/iteration_log.md

     - Make search expressions available under feature flag (merge WIP PR)
 - **Work log:**
     - 2020-09-25: Not working on this this week.
 Next week.
+    - 2020-10-02: Didn't get a chance to do work on it this week.

 ### Blog post: Turning code search into on-demand lightweight analysis